poke-snap/poke-snap/README.md

 ```

 ## Deployment
 The project is currently still under heavy development, so it should be run on the [Expo Client](https://expo.io/tools).
-Through Expo, you can deploy the app as an anonymous user and follow
+Through Expo, you can deploy the app as an anonymous user and follow the instructions on the Command Line in order to connect to the app.
-To deploy this service on other platforms, only `requestHandler(...)` must be invoked with the appropriate JSON object.

 ## Built With
 - React Native